-Elba has a black block.
+Elba has a big block.
 She's been dragging it around for a long time.

 Norris dances everywhere he goes, even uphill.
 He is always surrounded by a happy cloud of butterflies.